vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *catuṣṭ ayaṁ ca pārśvānāṁ etat koṇāṣṭ akaṁ puna ḥ * /

 The *cakra* of eight triangles is considered “originating” because the three larger *cakras* encircling it, which we have just seen, are deemed to issue from it.
 This is consistent with the inner movement of the *śrīcakra* , which goes from the center to the periphery.
-The central position of this *cakra* , encircling the central triangle within which is the *bindu—* the place of the Goddess *—* is underlined by the fact that it is imposed on four places along the axis of the body, one of which is not a part of the physical body but is the *maṇipūracakra* , a center of the yogic imaginal body 14 situated on the level of the navel \(as the Dīexplains\).
+The central position of this *cakra* , encircling the central triangle within which is the *bindu—* the place of the Goddess *—* is underlined by the fact that it is imposed on four places along the axis of the body, one of which is not a part of the physical body but is the *maṇipūracakra* , a center of the yogic imaginal body 14 situated on the level of the navel \(as the Dī explains\).
 The weapons \( *āyudha* \) 15 that the Goddess holds in her four hands are then to be imposed:

 One must impose on the outside, in the four directions, around